Sigûne the Lamenting Maiden

 and misfortune is his lot."

-She continued, "Sir, if you had been there
+She continued, "Sir, if you'd been there

 to that sorrowing company,